 Body Scan Meditation: A Beginner's Guide

-A person standing on calm water at sunset · Photos via Unsplash
+A person resting after a quiet strength practice · Photos via Unsplash

 Quick answer